Managing Phragmites at HCA Areas

 Why is it a problem?

-These dense stands make wildlife movement difficult and provides poor habitat and food supply.
-Unlike native grasses and bullrushes, amphibians, reptiles, and fish struggle to move through phragmites because they grow so dense.
+These dense stands make wildlife movement difficult and provide poor habitat and food supply.
+Unlike native grasses and bullrushes, amphibians, reptiles, and fish struggle to move through phragmites because they grow so densely.
 Along roadsides, Phragmites grows so tall it can make driving dangerous, as tall stands can obstruct lines of sight.

 Managing Phragmites